Sileshi Sihine: 2011

 in Eugene, Oregon, he finished in sixth place, 6.27 seconds behind winner Mohamed Farah.

 Sileshi attempted his first marathon race at the Amsterdam Marathon, but dropped out after 36 kilometres.

 2012

 On 7 June, Sileshi finished seventh in the 5000 metres at the ExxonMobil Bislett Games in Oslo, Norway.
 Two weeks later at a 10 kilometre road race in Birmingham, U.K., Sihine finished fourth, just 1.06 seconds behind Bekele, the winner.

 2015

-In February, he was elected president of the newly formed Ethiopian Athletes’ Association.
+In February, he was elected president of the newly formed Ethiopian Athletics Association.

+2024

+On 22 December 2024, he was reelected as the Ethiopian Athletics Association, succeeding Derartu Tulu, at 28th General Assembly of the Ethiopian Athletics Federation.
+Tulu's replacement was due to heavy backlash at the federation during the 2024 Paris Olympic.

 Personal life

-Sileshi Sihine is married to three-time Olympic champion athlete Tirunesh Dibaba.
+In 2008, Sileshi is married to three-time Olympic champion athlete Tirunesh Dibaba.
 Their wedding was broadcast live on national television.

 Achievements

 Personal bests

 The following are his personal bests: